getodk/docs/docs/web-forms-intro.rst

 * Entity creation or update
 * References to form fields in translated labels and hints (this works for single-language forms)

 You can change a form's setting between Enketo and Web Forms at any time.
 Any form links that users already have will continue to work and will reflect the setting on the server at the time that the user loads the form link.
+Existing submissions are not affected by switching between web forms libraries.

 .. _web-forms-question-types: